-Since a portion of the credit is refundable, if the credit exceeds the amount of taxes the family owes, a percentage of the remaining credit is given back to the family in a refund check, and is officially called the Additional Child Tax Credit.
-A family can receive a refund worth 15 percent of earnings above $3,000, up to $1,000 per child.
+If the credit exceeds the amount of taxes the family owes, a percentage of the remaining credit is given back to the family in a refund check.
+Up to $1,400 of the credit is refundable.

 A family can apply for the Child Tax Credit in addition to the Earned Income Tax Credit (EITC) and the Child and Dependent Care Tax Credit (CDCTC).
 The EITC and CDCTC do not affect a family’s eligibility for this credit.